-Sierra Leone Child With Down Syndrome Labeled ‘Devil Boy’, Rituals Performed To Send Him Back To Devil
+Sierra Leone Child With Down Syndrome Labeled ‘Devil Boy,’ Rituals Performed To Send Him Back To Devil

 “I ran to pick him up and wiped my tears on my sleeve.
 I started laughing, too.
 I hugged him, and we laughed together,” she recalled.

-Aminatta and Thomas returned to their home where they joined a program called Enable the Children, which is run by the charity World Hope and helps parents learn how to nurture children with Down Syndrome and other disabilities.
+Aminatta and Thomas returned to their home where they joined a program called Enable the Children, which is run by the charity World Hope and helps parents learn how to nurture children with Down syndrome and other disabilities.

-[Featured Image by robertonencini/ Shutterstock.com]
+[Featured Image by robertonencini/Shutterstock.com]